vdflorea/GY350/Java/Year-2/Rainbow-Table-Generator/README.md

 ![Searching for Matches](../1-Screenshots/Rainbow-Tables-2.png)

 ### Description:
-Simple program which creates a Rainbow Table using 10 hard-coded start values.
+Simple program which creates a Rainbow Table using 10 hard-coded start values and then searches for specific hash collisions using the table

 ### Module:
 Cybersecurity